yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

         - `/core/scoring/deployment.yml`: this defines an actual deployment to an endpoint.

     You can have as many deployments as you want behind an endpoint.
 The endpoint traffic routing enables you to control which parts of the traffic to the endpoint gets routed to which deployment.
 In this workshop, we take the blue/green approach where we'll have 2 deployments (named green and blue respectively), which will take turn playing the role of production/staging.
 We only have one deployment file define though, as we automatically override the name of the deployment as part of a custom GitHub action which we'll review later in this section.

-    > Action Items:
+    Workflows in `yc_cd_staging.yml` and `yc_cd_prod.yml` load environment viariables from .env files.
+    > Action Items: Configure the viariables for development enviroment in `src/workshop/env/.env.prod`.
+(You have already configured `src/workshop/env/.env.staging` in Part_4 )
+    > - `group`: resource group of the AML production workspace.
+    > - `workspace`: the AML production workspace.
+    > - `location`: the location of the AML production workspace.
+    > - `compute`: the name of the compute cluster in production.
-    > 1. Edit `endpoint.yml` file to setup the name of your endpoint.
+    > - `endpoint`: the name of the model endpoint in production.
 This name needs to be unique within the region you are deploying into as the endpoint name is part of the endpoint URI.
-Look for #setup in that file.
-    > 2. Edit `deployment.yml` to setup the name of the endpoint this deployment belongs to to the same name you defined just above.
-Look for #setup in that file.

-    Now let's configure the GitHub Actions workflow file that controls the CD process located at `.github/workflows/workshop_cd.yml`
+    > - `model`: the model name.

     > Action Item:
     >- Edit `workshop_cd.yml` to setup your Azure resource group name and Azure ML workspace name which are being passed as parameters to a set of custom GitHub Actions.
 Look for #setup and follow the instructions in the file.